-What is the nature of time, as we perceive it?
-Is it linear, meaning it moves in only one direction, or is it cyclical, evolving around cycles, such as seasons?
+During the pandemic, when people all over the world stayed at home for extended periods of time, we had nothing but time on our hands to ponder the nature of time as we perceive it.
+Is it linear, meaning does it move in only one direction, or is it cyclical, evolving around cycles, such as seasons?
 While many people in the modern era seem to agree that time is linear, for most of humankind’s existence, time has been considered cyclical and rhythmic.

 Below are three arguments stating that time is linear and three more stating that time is cyclical.